wolfch2/HJA_microclimate_basic/README.md

 4. rasters listed in "HJA variables\_final.xlsx" [see HJA data webpage]
 5. harvest, hjaveg8, shapefiles [for PC1/PC2 only; see HJA data webpage, I think]

 Before running the code, you will need to set the project directory in "runner.R".
+To obtain predictions for specific year(s), you can change the "years" variable in this script.
+Note that memory use peaks at ~29GB (I think).

 The output of the code, which can be obtained by executing "runner.R", is a set of predicted temperature rasters (with a paneled figure) corresponding to the temperature metrics in Wolf et al. (2021), Frey et al. (2016), and mean min/mean/max daily temperature for each month.
 All relevant methods (e.g., raster processing) are described in Wolf et al. (2021) with two differences: